Last updated: February 11, 2023

-Pegasus is a spyware to iOS et Android developed by the Israeli company NSO Group, specializing in the development of spyware.
+Pegasus is a spyware for iOS et Android developed by the Israeli company NSO Group, specializing in the development of spyware.

 The Pegasus software is intended for use only by governments to monitor suspected terrorists or other serious crimes.
 However, in reality, it is also used by democratic and authoritarian regimes to follow journalists, political opponents and human rights activists.

 Once installed, Pegasus can collect sensitive data, like passwords, text messages, calls, photos, audio files, etc. It can also activate the camera and microphone to record the target's activities in real time.
 Additionally, Pegasus can be used to track the geolocation of the target, control user actions on the phone, and even deploy other malware to the device.

 Pegasus can be installed on a target device in several different ways, including: